He rejected the lawsuit to cancel the “supermarket” contract of 1.3 million dirhams

-The Rental Dispute Settlement Center in Dubai resolved a legal dispute between a holding company and a “supermarket” based on a lawsuit filed by the store to demand the cancellation of a lease contract with the company amounting to one million and 300 thousand dirhams, the value of the last year of the contract, and a deposit of 62 thousand dirhams was returned.
+The Rental Dispute Settlement Center in Dubai resolved a legal dispute between a holding company and a “supermarket”, based on a lawsuit filed by the store to demand the cancellation of a lease contract with the company amounting to one million and 300 thousand dirhams, the value of the last year of the contract, and a deposit of 62 thousand dirhams.

-According to the details of the lawsuit, the supermarket administration demanded the termination of the lease contract, citing losses that had been incurred during the recent period, which proved to be dishonest by looking into the lawsuit, as it was found that the store’s business had not stopped throughout the past period, specifically during the national sterilization and movement restriction program during the past year. .
+According to the details of the lawsuit, the supermarket administration demanded the termination of the lease contract, citing losses it had suffered during the recent period, which proved to be dishonest by looking into the lawsuit, as it was found that the store’s business had not stopped throughout the past period, specifically during the national sterilization and movement restriction program.
+Over the past year.

-In its lawsuit, the supermarket management requested the company to pay a security deposit of 62 thousand dirhams and to grant permission to obtain a letter clearing the store’s responsibility from water and electricity obligations issued by the Dubai Electricity and Water Authority, in addition to handing over a check of 1.3 million dirhams for the value of the last remaining year of the contract that expires on Next July.
+In its lawsuit, the supermarket management demanded the company to pay a security deposit of 62 thousand dirhams, and to grant permission to obtain a letter clearing the store’s responsibility from water and electricity obligations, issued by the Dubai Electricity and Water Authority, in addition to handing over a check of 1.3 million dirhams, the value of the last remaining year of the contract Which ends next July.

-In light of the consideration of the case, the Dubai Center for Rent Dispute Resolution commissioned an expert for arbitration and evaluation of supermarket business, which concluded that the store is a branch of a chain of stores and was not affected by the decision to close, or restrict movement during the national sterilization program, and accordingly the judicial authority decided to reject the case, Emphasizing that the pandemic cannot be considered a forced circumstance that led to the loss or damage to the plaintiff in this case.
+During the hearing of the case, the Dubai Rental Dispute Settlement Center commissioned an expert for arbitration and evaluation of supermarket business, which concluded that the store is a branch of a chain of stores and was not affected by the decision to close, or restrict movement during the national sterilization program, and accordingly the judicial authority decided to reject the case, Stressing that the pandemic cannot be considered a forced circumstance that led to the loss or damage to the plaintiff in this case.

 Follow our latest local and sports news, and the latest political and economic developments via Google news